akalankauk/PHP-Page-Locker/README.md

 - No installation & No Database
 - Very easy to use !only need 1 line of code.
-- MD5 encryption enebled .
+- MD5 encryption enabled .
+- Cookies session enabled .

 #### Setup Guide